LocOpenDev/snippets/README.md

 # snippets
-My snippets for learn and share!
+My Python snippets for learn and share!